armeggaddon/Autogen-with-Magentic-One/README.md

 team = MagenticOneGroupChat([surfer], model_client=model_client)
 ```

-The **MagenticOne helper class** bundles all agents together, allowing you to focus on tasks without worrying about individual configurations.
+However, the **MagenticOne helper class** bundles all agents together, allowing you to focus on tasks without worrying about individual configurations which is explained below

 ---